CinquinAndy/notes-to-strapi-export-article-ai/README.md

 - [ ] Part to generate seo_description
 - [ ] Part to generate seo_title
 - [ ] Part to generate excerpt
+---
+- [ ] Upload to Strapi article
+- [ ] Make it available as a plugin in Obsidian
+- [ ] Make it usable by anyone, env variables for Strapi URL, user & password & token
-- [ ] Connect custom api key for gpt-3
+- [ ] Config in the plugin settings for the schema to use
-- [ ] Connect custom api key for image recognition
+- [ ] Config in the plugin settings for the fields to use
 - [ ] Add examples
 - [ ] Clean Readme
 - [ ] Add tests